 Having those images now means so much to me.
 His grandkids will never really get the chance to know him, but at least they’ll know he cared.
 He may not look like how I want to remember him in some of the photos, but at least I remember how I felt about him in those moments.
 They provide me with an opportunity to sit with the grief I feel in losing him, to flow with life’s ebbs and eddies, to find riches in the raw and to feel the beauty in experiencing all life has to offer.

 Since losing my dad I’ve continued to use the camera to understand and study grief.
 Throughout this process, families have invited me bedside during their most intimate moments to document the experience the way I did for my family.
-If you know someone whose family may appreciate imagery during the palliative process, please have them contact me.
+If you know someone whose family may appreciate imagery during this process, please have them contact me.

 See the full series in the Documentary section of my website, under Meeting Mortality.